nicofretti/DataGenFlow/docs/how_to_create_blocks.md

+---
-# How to Create Custom Blocks
+title: How to Create Custom Blocks
+description: Extend DataGenFlow with custom blocks for your specific use cases
+---

 This guide shows you how to extend DataGenFlow with custom blocks.